jordanhardee/Tailscale-Install-Script-Raspberry-Pi-OS-Trixie/README.md

 # PREREQUISITES:

-1. curl and wget must be installed.
+1. wget must be installed.
 2. This script must be run as an administrator.

 # AFTER RUNNING THE SCRIPT: